jackdbd/performance-audit/README.md

 ## Installation

-Install all the necessary dependencies to build, test, deploy this application.
+Install all the necessary dependencies to build, test, deploy this project.

 ```sh
 npm install